-Grades and stages of prostate cancer
+Grades and stages of cancer

-The grade of a cancer helps doctors predict how quickly the prostate cancer is likely to grow and spread.
-Doctors use a scale called the Gleason score to measure and report the grade of prostate cancer.
+The grade of a cancer helps doctors predict how quickly the cancer is likely to grow and spread.
+Doctors use a scale called the Gleason score to measure and report the grade of cancer.
 The Gleason score is based on how abnormal the cells appear in the two largest areas of the tumor.
 The pathologist assigns a score of 1-5 for each area and adds them together for the Gleason score.
-Although Gleason scores can range from 2-10, most prostate cancers will be scored as 6 or higher.
+Although Gleason scores can range from 2-10, most cancers will be scored as 6 or higher.
 The higher the score, the more abnormal and aggressive the cells appear.

 - A score of 6 is low grade.